 Analyzing General Electric's Unusual Options Activity

-On Thursday, shares of General Electric (NYSE:GE) saw unusual options activity.
-After the option alert, the stock price moved up to $14.22.
+Shares of General Electric (NYSE:GE) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $14.18.

 - Trade Type: CALL